muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 **Muldis Object Notation** is mainly characterized by a set of *data type possreps* or *possreps* (*possible representations*) that all *values* represented with MUON syntax are characterized by.
-Each MUON possrep corresponds 1:1 with a distinct grammar in each MUON syntax.

 - Devoid: Ignorance
 - Logical: Boolean